isomerpages/moe-rafflesgirlssch/highlights/achievements/_posts/2023-10-27-post-Singapore Energy Grand Challenge (Youth) 2023.md

 image: ""
 variant: markdown
 ---
-In late August, 31 RGS teams submitted videos for the Singapore&nbsp;Energy&nbsp;Grand Challenge (SEGC) a competition organised by the Energy Market Authority (EMA).
+In late August, 31 RGS teams submitted videos for the Singapore Energy &amp; Grand Challenge (SEGC), a competition organised by the Energy Market Authority (EMA).
 This year,&nbsp;participants were invited to co-create and build the energy system they envision for Singapore by 2050.&nbsp;

 For this year's challenge, teams were required to submit a&nbsp;3-min video,&nbsp;based on the challenge statement.

 Congratulations to the following teams:

 ![](/images/potato.jpeg)